Linux: start from scratch

 Ubuntu Software is an small App Store including many useful software and packages.
 Following are some popular software available in Ubuntu Software:

-The Shell is a program which uses command-line interface, instead of
+The Shell is a program which uses command-line interface, instead

-accessible by ctrl+alt+t
+is accessible by ctrl+alt+t

 keyboard shortcut in Ubuntu.
-You

-may find more information here.
+You may find more information here.

 Remmina is the default remote desktop client in Ubuntu that supports Remote Desktop Protocol (RDP) and Virtual Network Computing (VNC) to access other Windows and Linux computers with graphical interfaces.
 RealVNC also is a good alternative for VNC remote access that you might look.